The top 10 transferable skills for your CV

 Problem solving

 Being a problem solver is an asset to any team or company.
-If you can look at a situation and break it down into smaller, manageable stages; offer resolutions, or ways to work around barriers, then that’s a key skill to shout about!
-Think about times where you’ve been presented with a problem, perhaps in a group scenario, or when you were leading on an extracurricular project, and you’ve had to tackle it head on and in an effective way.
-Employers will want to know how you handle problems when presented with them.
+If you can look at a situation and break it down into smaller, manageable stages, offer resolutions, or ways to work around barriers, then that’s a key skill to shout about!
+Think about times where you’ve been presented with a problem, perhaps in a group scenario, or when you were leading on an extracurricular project, and you’ve had to tackle it head on, in an effective way.

 Timekeeping

 Sensibly organising your daily schedule is known to boost productivity.
-In your CV you ought to showcase that you can understand the demands of each task and order them efficiently.
+In your CV, you ought to showcase that you can understand the demands of each task and order them efficiently.

 Explain that you are economical with your time- think ‘work smart, not hard’- using examples from work, school, and home life.
-Perhaps you have balanced a part-time job with school or university, or studied alongside taking care of a loved one.
+Perhaps you have balanced a part-time job with school or university or studied alongside taking care of a loved one.
 Once again, discussing your hobbies is also an excellent chance to verify your time management skills.

 Leadership

 Leaders are a vital component of a team, they spearhead projects, recognise talent, delegate responsibilities, and motivate others.
-Chances are you yourself have been a successful leader at one point or another, perhaps you were promoted to a managerial role, trusted to train new recruitment, or even took control in resolving conflict between friends.
+Chances are you yourself have been a successful leader at one point or another, perhaps you were promoted to a managerial role, trusted to train new recruits, or even took control in resolving conflict between friends.
 Knowing you can inspire other members of the team and harbour the potential to progress quickly in the workplace will certainly spark an employer’s interest.

 Interpersonal skills